Pre-Nursing Track Policy

 - A written summary of any community, volunteer and health-related experiences

-2. Students who have not met all admission requirements satisfactorily (excluding prerequisite courses they are currently enrolled in at the time) will no longer be considered eligible to begin the nursing program.
-These students will be advised to change their major.
+Criteria Unmet: Students who have not met all academic and additional admission requirements satisfactorily (excluding prerequisite courses they are currently enrolled in at the time) will no longer be considered eligible to begin the nursing program.
+These students will be advised to change from Pre-nursing track to a major other than Nursing.